-As with many industries, there’s a lot of jargon involved in marketing – and to make matters even more confusing many of the terms are often abbreviated into TLA’s (three letter acronyms – see what we did).
+As with many industries, there’s a lot of jargon involved in marketing and you shouldn’t need to be a marketing consultant to understand them.
+What makes matters even more confusing is that many of the terms are often abbreviated into TLA’s (three letter acronyms – see what we did).
 So, to help make your life easier, we’ve gone through all of the commonly used jargon and outlined exactly what it all means and why it is important to understand each term.

 So, let’s get started.

 SEO is the process involved in improving your organic ranking within search engines.
 With Google being the most popular search engine, a lot of SEO is focused on their specific algorithms.
 The world of SEO if ever evolving and so the methods of improving your organic search ranking need to be continually refined to provide the best results.

 Why you need to know it: Knowing how to effectively optimise your site for search engines is crucial in getting more traffic to your website.
 Statistically, websites that appear on the first page of organic results within Google receive significantly more traffic, while appearing on the third page or below will see minimal web users enter your site through organic results.

 CAUTION!
 What to look out for: The past decade has seen a countless number of agencies and freelancers who claim to specialise in SEO.
 While many have the technical knowledge, the ever-evolving nature of SEO and the competitive environment of getting into the top few results of Google means that many small businesses haven’t seen the return they were promised by these “specialists”.
 If you’re planning on outsourcing your SEO then you need to know how you’ll be helped and what activities will be conducted to get the results you require.

 PPC or CPC (Pay Per Click or Cost Per Click)